hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 Total cost: -884326.7500000005
 Optimum found: True
 ```
 Of course, these results are from dummy data.
-Getting a cost of -884326 EUR, i.e. a profit of 884326 would be pretty sick.
+Getting a cost of -884,326 EUR, i.e. a profit of 884,326 would be pretty sick.

 ### Power plant production data
 I ranted about the user unfriendliness of the power plant API in the previous post.
 Let me also say something positive about it.
 The API has a public part for fetching monitoring data.
-It is documented, quite easy to use and returns a JSON with current production, battery state, etc.
+It is documented, quite easy to use and returns a JSON with current production, battery state of charge, etc.
 We'll collect those to feed the optimization algorithm above.

 ### Electricity prices
-The market regulator announces the electricity prices in advance.
+The market regulator announces electricity prices in advance.
 We'll optimize only for the time when we know the prices.
 Trying to predict prices for longer period would likely bring only marginal improvement, but it would cost us a lot of work.

 ### Predicting power plant production
 Garbage in, garbage out.
 We need reasonably good prediction of solar panel production so that the model can return
 meaningful results.

-There is several APIs that provide estimates of solar panel production.
+There are several APIs that provide estimates of solar panel production.
 Some are even free(-ish).
 Outsourcing this problem would definitely be our go-to option if possible.
-We tested several APIs,
+We tested a few APIs,
-and their predictions were just way off.
+but their predictions were just way off.
 Integrating a third-party solution that is imprecise and likely inflexible
 did not seem like a good idea.
+Paying a lot of money for a potentially functioning commercial solution
+does not align with our idea of a hobby project.
 We decided to build our own.

 We have encountered several papers on topics such as predicting solar panel production.
 None of them, however, seemed to be a good fit for our problem.
 They were usually too complex and were dealing with
 longer term predictions.
 Some of them left me feeling that their authors were more interested in applying fancy neural
-networks rather than solving the problem.
+networks rather than efficiently solving the problem.
 We need predictions for only a couple of hours in advance.
 And we want something
 simple so we can twist and bend it to our needs.

 This led us to a super simple solution.
 We use a weighted average of the last five days of production to estimate
 daily production.
 (Climate change might make me eat my words one day, but, so far, yesterday's weather is a good predictor of today's weather.)
-Think of a simple formula like this:
+Think of a formula like this:
 ```
 production[0] = (1/1 * production[-1] + ... + 1/5 * production[-5]) / (1 + ... + 1/5)
 ```

 Then, we distribute the production over the day using sunlight intensity approximation (see [this](https://astronomy.stackexchange.com/a/25801) StackExchange answer).
-I.e. we basically estimate the electricity production from the angle of the sun and the time of the day.
+I.e., we basically estimate the electricity production from the angle of the sun and the time of the day.

-We are neglecting many factors such as cloud coverage, temperature, etc.
+Off course, e are neglecting many factors such as cloud coverage, temperature, etc.
-But it is a reasonably good approximation.
+Time will tell if the approximation is good enough.

 ### Predicting consumption
 How consumption is distributed over the day plays a major role in the optimization.
 We decided that we will not try to schedule consumption, at least in this version.
-I.e. we will not launch home appliances at specific times, or recommend users to do so.
+I.e., we will not launch home appliances at specific times, or recommend users to do so.
 We only predict what the consumption will be in each period and optimize power plant settings based on that.

 We opted for something simple again.
 The users input estimated total consumption per day, and
-we distribute it with heuristic weights throughout the day.
-We have two sets of weights–one for weekdays and the other for weekends.
+we distribute it with heuristic weights throughout each day.
+We use two sets of weights–one for weekdays and the other for weekends.

 ### User interface
 The failure of the scheduler from previous iteration taught us that we need to be more user-friendly.
-We increase user-friendliness in two ways: (1) we require very little input from the user, and (2) we provide a simple UI.
+We increased user-friendliness in two ways: (1) we require very little input from the user, and (2) we provide a simple UI.
 The only thing that users need to input is the estimated daily consumption.
 Everything else is calculated for them.
-Furthermore, we will be estimating the consumption in the future, so they won't have to do even that.
+Furthermore, we will be estimating the consumption in the future, so users won't have to do even that.

-As for the UI, we learned that uploading JSON files via Telegram was not the way.
-Hence, we built a simple HTML form.
+As for the UI, we opted for a basic HTML form.

 **A form for inputting estimated consumption per day**